byVusi/toodoo/README.md

-# toodoo
+# TooDoo
-A checklist browser application (uses local storage)
+A checklist browser application (uses local storage for persistence)